mirmohmmadluqman/AURA/README.md

 ## 🔜 License

-*A custom license for this project will be added soon.*
+*A custom license has been added for this project, Check that !*

 ---